-Computer Aided Drafting and Design (CADD)
+Computer Aided Drafting and Design

-Computer Aided Drafting and Design (CADD), Certificate
+Computer Aided Drafting and Design, Certificate

 The Computer Aided Drafting & Design program will prepare students for drafting careers in the areas of architecture and civil engineering.
 A student graduating with the Certificate will be prepared to fill positions as drafting or CAD technicians.
-The graduates will serve as members of an architectural or engineering team who can apply drafting standards, technical information and creativity to complete a set of working drawings.
+The graduates will serve as members of an architectural or engineering team who can apply CAD operations, drafting standards, technical information and creativity to complete a set of working drawings.

-Instruction will concentrate on blueprint reading, layout and design of facilities, knowledge of construction materials and specifications, structural detailing, and CAD fundamentals.
-Prior to completion of the Certificate program, the student will complete an external field experience in which the competencies of the field are to be demostrated.
+Instruction will concentrate on the layout and design of residential and commercial facilities, knowledge of construction materials and specifications, structural detailing, topographical drafting, and CAD fundamentals.
+Prior to completion of the Certificate program, the student will complete an external field experience in which the competencies of the field are to be demonstrated.